ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

 Since the user was very specific about the issue, an intelligent discussion started and in the end a Hacker hypothesized that it might’ve been an environmental issue, and gave steps on how to fix that issue.
-The Smart Question was specific so the Hacker could give a good answer.
+The Smart Question was specific which means the Hacker could give a good answer.

 An example of a Stupid Question
 -------------------------------